|Location||Astral Sea, Bal-Kriav, others|

 |Established||29 Dreamer 820|

-Those that escaped the Lady Hunger, lived as nomads in the Astral Sea, always looking over their shoulder, always on the run.
-Under the leadership of Ta'keen, a powerful githyanki mentalist, one group of nomads settled down.
-On 29 Dreamer 820, Ta'keen became Vla'akith CXVI, ruler of the newly found Har'kish Empire.
-It was a small petty state, with roughly 10,000 githyanki and 2,000 slaves.
+For the next twenty years, they lived as nomads in the Astral Sea, always looking over their shoulder, always on the run.
+Under the leadership of Ta'keen, a powerful githyanki mentalist, they settled down, claiming Astral debris fields as their own.
+On 29 Dreamer 820, Ta'keen became Vla'akith CXVI, ruler of the newly minted empire of Har'kish; a petty state of roughly 10,000 githyanki and their 2,000 slaves.

-In 899, one of Har'kish's astral skiff discovered a bastion lost since the Creation War.
-A larger githyanki force followed up this expedition, taking claim of a place they named after the legendary figure Gith, calling the floating orb the Eye of Gith.
+In 899, one of Har'kish's astral skiff discovered a bastion lost since the Creation War (1486 DE - 8777 DE).
+A larger githyanki force followed up this expedition, taking claim of a place they named after the legendary figure Gith, naming their aerial platform, the Eye of Gith.

 In 1003, the empire moved its capital to Rib'git.
 The choice of this place on an instrument of war, was necessitated by the people's lack of faith in a government that had drifted too far from the githyanki warrior tradition.

-In 1312, the Har'kish Civil War ended.
+In 1312, the Har'kish Civil War (1292 - 1312) ended.
 This resulted in a schism, two sects of githyanki, those determined to follow the theocratic tradition of the githyanki and those determined to follow a path of political and religious freedom.
-The latter group became known simply as the Separatists, the Vla'akith CLVI loyalists the Theocrats.
-The separatists went their own way, a militaristic people, many put their faith in the war god Ares.
-The Separatists fled the Astral Sea, finding refuge on the world Bal-Kriav.
-On this world they settled in the ancient Arkhosia bastion Vith Niigol.
+The latter group became known simply as the Separatists.
+These separatists, with militants dominating decision, would go on to put their faith in the war god Ares.
+Most of these Separatists fled the Astral Sea.
+They found refuge on the world Bal-Kriav, occupying an ancient Zeymah'kein bastion named Vith Niigol.